Mystics expected to add Alysha Clark and lose Aerial Powers when free agency opens

 Storm teammate Jewell Loyd previously called Clark the “heart and soul” of the team during the 2020 Finals.

-“Numbers don’t lie: She’s defensive player of the year,” said Loyd, the New York Times reported.
+“Numbers don’t lie: She’s defensive player of the year,” Loyd said, according to the New York Times.
 “Knowing what she can do every night and what she has been doing every night, it’s remarkable.”

 Gary Kloppenburg, who coached the team in 2020, added, “She’s just one of those players, whoever her assignment is, she’s going to take some things away and make them really work for everything they get.”

-Clark was drafted in the second round of the 2010 draft but didn’t make a WNBA roster until catching on with the Storm in 2012.
-The Denver native became a full-time starter in 2015 and has started all but five games that she’s played since.
+Clark was drafted in the second round of the 2010 draft but didn’t make a WNBA roster until she caught on with the Storm in 2012.
+The Denver native became a full-time starter in 2015 and has started all but five games that she has played since.

 Clark appears to be the replacement for Powers, who seemed to be settled on returning to Washington earlier in the offseason.
 The 5-9 five-year veteran was in the midst of a career year, averaging 16.3 points, 4.8 rebounds, 2.5 assists and 1.5 steals before a hamstring injury sent her home from the bubble in Bradenton, Fla.